Cooper Union Counseling Services

 Accepted Insurance: Cigna, Out of Network

-Iris M. Kim is a licensed creative arts therapist who works with young adults in helping them resolve their personal conflicts and issues.
-I specialize in anxiety, eating disorders related with stress, PTSD, anger management, grief, depression, suicidal prevention and relationship problems using creative arts modalities.
+Iris M. Kim is a licensed creative arts therapist who works with young adults to help them resolve their personal conflicts and issues.
+I specialize in anxiety, eating disorders related to stress, PTSD, anger management, grief, depression, suicidal prevention, and relationship problems using creative arts modalities.
 My approach to therapy involves creating a safe space for clients to express their inner feelings/conflicts freely.
 I have worked with young adults at a psychiatric inpatient unit in a New York City hospital.
 I am currently accepting new clients and am available on weekdays and Saturdays for therapy sessions.

 As we deal with many relationship challenges, we need to express our inner feelings/fears/concerns so we can determine our appropriate course of action.
 My treatment philosophy is to offer a caring and nurturing environment so clients can freely communicate their concerns.
 I want to support my clients so they can overcome their issues and limitations.